 Second, the entirety of a granter's estate doesn't necessarily have to be taxed through the estate tax.
 If the estate is small enough (equal to or less than $5 million per taxpayer in 2011), it receives an exemption from the IRS.
 This allows many taxpayers to avoid the estate tax.
 Furthermore, gifts to charitable organizations, retirement accounts left to spouses and wealth transferred to family as a gift all fall under individual nuances of the tax code.
 They may be taxed differently and at different times.
 By planning the divestment of your estate to include these items, you may be able to reduce significantly the burden on your heirs [source: Mayerhoff].

-For more information on the death tax and related taxes, check out the links on the next page.
+For more information on the death tax and related taxes, check out the links below.